-- When a shot or deflected shot on goal goes out of bounds, the team whose stick is nearest to the ball when it crossed the boundary line will receive possession of the ball. - The player can run directly onto the field or enter and stand 2 m inside the boundary line form the spot where the ball went out of bounds.
-Opponents must give the player with the ball at least 2 m of free space. - If the goalkeeper while within her goal circle is nearest to the ball when it crosses the boundary line, her team will be awarded the ball to restart play. - If a ball is touched by a player before it goes out of bounds but the ball's momentum never stopped the closest player is still awarded the ball. - A goal is scored by the whole ball passing completely over the goal line, the shot must be released before time expires
+- When a shot or deflected shot on goal goes out of bounds, the team whose stick is nearest to the ball when it crossed the boundary line will receive possession of the ball. - A shooter may follow-through with her crosse over the goal circle but her feet must not touch the goal circle - The player can run directly onto the field or enter and stand 2 m inside the boundary line form the spot where the ball went out of bounds.
+Opponents must give the player with the ball at least 2 m of free space. - If the goalkeeper while within her goal circle is nearest to the ball when it crosses the boundary line, her team will be awarded the ball to restart play.

+- If a ball is touched by a player before it goes out of bounds but the ball's momentum never stopped the closest player is still awarded the ball. - A goal is scored by the whole ball passing completely over the goal line, the shot must be released before time expires